×

 • Low testosterone levels in males.
 Osteoporosis is a danger for men with diseases that lower testosterone.
 But the progressive testosterone decline with age is probably not the main factor in bone loss.

-• Diet: A diet deficient in calcium and vitamin D can raise your risk of osteoporosis and fractures from childhood into adulthood.
+• Diet: A diet deficient in vitamin D and calcium can raise your risk of osteoporosis and fractures from childhood into adulthood.
 Your risk of bone loss and osteoporosis may increase due to excessive dieting or inadequate protein intake.

 • Lifestyle: Bone strength can be maintained by leading a healthy lifestyle.